 In the United Kingdom, a thorough routine examination of your IBC tank is required every two-and-a-half years, or any time a repair takes place.
 These inspections should be conducted by a person with the right training.

 We’ll go into detail about the intermediate bulk containers regulations below.

 Examinations and certifications for Intermediate Bulk Containers

 Intermediate Bulk Containers (IBCs) require statutory inspections and certifications to stay compliant.
 This includes our popular TransCube range, designed to be transported filled with fuel.

-As they are often used for hazardous liquid storage, the Department for Transport has developed intermediate bulk container standards to ensure any IBC tank and its contents are 100% secure.
-That’s why it’s essential to always stay updated with the latest regulations and have your IBC tank inspected regularly.
+As they are often used for hazardous liquid storage, the Department for Transport has developed intermediate bulk containers standards to ensure the tanks, and what’s in them, are 100% secure.
+That’s why it’s important to always stay up to date with the latest regulations and have your IBC tank inspected regularly.

 For the UK, the intermediate bulk container exam includes:

 - An inspection for corrosion, stress cracks or damaged welds – including all lifting points.

 - A leakproof test – this requires the tank to be pressurised to 0.2Bar (4psi) for 10-minutes, and must be carried out with adequate training.
 Your reference gauge should be calibrated and able to display 1 psi increments for this.

 - The correct operation of all services and fittings should also be checked.